 “System Operators globally are starting to see value in basing their operational procurement and strategic planning decisions on real-time measurements, to drive material operational benefits and better management of system risk, as the adoption of GridMetrix® has proven.”

 The six-year agreement with National Grid ESO is comprised of two phases.
-The first will see the construction and delivery of hardware and software, while the second five-year phase will entail provision of inertia measurement services.
+The first will see the construction and delivery of hardware and software, while the second will entail provision of inertia measurement services.
 This hardware will include one of the world’s largest ultracapacitors which will be used to ‘inject power’ into the grid, while Reactive Technologies’ proprietary measurement units directly measure the response.
 In shifting away from inertia estimation models to an accurate and continuous measurement system, Reactive Technologies will support the transition to the new market structures and services required to accelerate the transition to a zero-carbon grid.

 As countries around the world transition to increasingly complex, renewables-focussed power systems, there is a greater need to accurately measure inertia to better optimise existing network resource and to safely integrate more renewable generation.
 Without an accurate view of inertia, system operators may be forced to cap renewables integration or even curtail their output in lieu of fossil fuels.
 Having a real-time view of inertia enables system operators to put measures in place to mitigate the risk of inertia reducing to levels at which supply is compromised.